Skip to content

 enableLinkRUMData boolean No Whether to link with RUM data, default false

-enableNativeAutoTrace boolean No Whether to enable automatic tracing of native network requests iOS NSURLSession , Android OKhttp (since React Native's network requests on iOS and Android use system APIs, enabling enableNativeAutoTrace allows all React Native data to be tracked.)
+enableNativeAutoTrace boolean No Whether to enable native network automatic tracing for iOS NSURLSession, Android OKhttp (Since React Native network requests on iOS and Android use system APIs, enabling enableNativeAutoTrace allows all React Native data to be traced.)

 Note:

-• Please complete the SDK initialization before registering the App in your top-level index.js file to ensure the SDK is fully ready before calling any other SDK methods.
+• Ensure that the SDK is initialized before registering the App in your top-level index.js file to ensure the SDK is fully ready before calling any other SDK methods.

-• Complete the basic configuration before proceeding to RUM, Log, and Trace configurations.
+• Complete basic configuration before configuring RUM, Log, and Trace.

 import App from './App';